oicr-gsi/shesmu/implementation.md

 The `boolean`, if desired, indicates whether the fetch should trigger a refresh.
 If false, the client is happy to read stale data and the input source is free to not make the effort to refresh it.

+### Input Sources (JSON)
+Shesmu will automatically create a JSON representation for every input format that can be accessed via `/input/`_format_.
+Since Shesmu already knows how to demarshall data in this format, it is possible to provide data as a stream of bytes and leave Shesmu to extract the data from the JSON representation.

+There are two ways to do this:

+- using a method on a `PluginFile` or `PluginFileType`
+- using `Definer.defineSource`

+Ensuring the stream contains correctly encoded data is left to the plugin.
+Corrupt data will be discarded.

+#### Streaming JSON Using a Method
+To provide a stream of JSON data:

+1. Create a static method in `PluginFileType` or a virtual method in `PluginFile`.
+It must take no arguments and it must return `java.io.InputStream` or a subtype.
+It may throw any exceptions.
+1. Add the `@ShesmuJsonInputSource` to this method.
+Set `format` to the name of the format, and, optionally, `ttl` to adjust the cache time (in minutes).

+#### Stream JSON Using a Definer
+Using a definer will allow registering sources of JSON data dynamically.
+Many sources of the same data type can be sent and Shesmu will concatenate all of them.

+To add a source, call `Definer.defineSource(`_n_`, `_t_`, `_s_`)` where `_n_`
+is the name of the format, (_e.g._, `"cerberus_fp"`), and _t_ is the TTL for the cache in minutes and _s_ is a function which provides a `java.io.InputStream`.
+It is permitted to throw.

+Sources can be removed using `Definer.clearSources(`_n_`)` to remove any associated with a particular format or `Definer.clearSources()` to clear all formats.